alexanderjoos/uchicago-wordle-tournament/README.md

 Hello, its Alex!
 I added a simple beta guesser for the ipynb.
 Here are my results so far:
 ![current score](images/localscore.png)

+I added a script playwright.ipynb to use playwright to steal the strategy from this website: https://sadmoody.github.io/unwordle/
 ```
 pip install playwright
 python -m playwright install chromium